![]() |

 puberty blockers) should begin no later than the first signs of the on-set of male puberty,

-this age is likely to achieve breast growth similar that to pubescent
+this age is likely to achieve breast growth similar that of pubescent

 CIS girls.